Reading Through the Bible

 - If you're using the Olive Tree app you can go "Reading Plans" and find lots of options.
 I've used the 'Chronological OT/NT (5/week)' and it's great in that it keeps track for you.
 It even tells you if you're "X" days ahead/behind and your estimated completion date -- a great motivational feature.

 - I had heard a lot about the ESV Reader's Bible and so I'm trying it out this time.
 It's not chronological, but it strips all man-made insertions (headings, chapter breaks, etc.) to allow you to focus on the flow of the original text.
-I got the basic softback (on sale on Amazon right now for $8.99) but there are much fancier versions.
+I got the basic softback (on sale on Amazon right now) but there are much fancier versions.
 It does seem to cause the basic task of reading to flow better, which theoretically speeds it up which in turn helps with context.

 May this help and inspire all of us to read God's word, the first step to "seek first the kingdom of God and His righteousness."
 (Mt 6:33)